publiclab/mapknitter/anonymity.md

 ## User Interface Problems and Deterrence

-[Login walls](https://www.nngroup.com/articles/login-walls/) can very easily deter users from accessing Mapknitter tools and creating maps.
+[Login walls](https://www.nngroup.com/articles/login-walls/) can very easily deter users from accessing MapKnitter tools and creating maps.
 We want to ensure that any user can have an easy and direct access to the platform.
-An important part of our decision to allow anonymity is to make sure users are not put off by a pushy user interface that forces them to create an account for our **nonprofit** website.

 As you can see below, we've opted for a compromise that warns users that they will have access to more functionality if they log in **but** if they prefer to stay anonymous this is also possible.